310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 {% endbubble %}

 {% bubble Arashi %}
-Wh— Don’t prostrate yourself!
+Wh— Don’t kneel on the ground in this dirty alleyway!
 You’ll get your clothes dirty!
 {% endbubble %}

 {% bubble Tetora %}